xltechasia/www-xltech-static/content/solution/service/xlcloud/index.md

 {{% xlcloud-menu %}}

-### Features Include
+### Features

+- Centralized data storage - Always have access to your data via a web browser or Nextcloud application on any device
+- Always Secure - You, and you alone, decide who has access to your data - something traditional cloud storage vendors do not promise
+- Teamwork - Realtime folder sharing and optional integration with online office suites Collabora or OnlyOffice
+- Open Source - XLCloud is built on industry leading open source cloud software by Nextcloud
+- Secure Communications - Available via the Nextcloud App Store, leverage Nextcloud Talk to for fully encrypted and private text, audio and video communications
+- Fully Secured Sharing - Share files, folders, calendars and contacts with other XLCloud users or via public links (optionally password and time limited) from any device
+- Integrated with Email - Available for Thunderbird and Outlook, plugins to automatically replace large attachments with a link
 - Start small and grow as you need to - plans start from S$25 per month with 500GB
 - Unlimited number of users - pay only for the performance and storage you need
-- Share files or folders across your team, organization or outside your organization
-- Options for High Performance, Growth or Flexible storage to suit your needs
+- XLCloud Options for High Performance, Growth or Flexible storage to suit your needs
 - Full Nextcloud Administration control panel access - customize to your needs
   - Add users and install plugin and extensions to suit your requirements
-- Get a personalize server URL (yourname.xlcloud.io) or connect to your own domain (e.g. cloud.yourdomain.com) for a professional look
+- Comes with a personalize server URL (yourname.xlcloud.io) or optionally extend to your own domain (e.g. cloud.yourdomain.com) for a more professional look.
 - Multiple servers can be federated for granular control
   - Separate administration control
   - Still able to share files and folders cross teams and servers
-- Extendable with plugins for versioning/undelete, chat, voice and video conferencing, calendaring and contact/address books
+- Extendable with plugins for versioning/undelete, chat, voice and video conferencing, calendaring and contact/address books - over a 100 applications available to extend your implementation.
 - Options for integrated user sign-in and enrollment with existing security systems
   - No new password to remember
-- Optional 30-day cycle backup, fully encrypted and stored off-site, of all your files with our XLRestore solution
+- XLRestore - Optional 30-day cycle backup of all your files - fully encrypted and stored off-site for increased protection

 {{% xlcloud-menu %}}